storyfeet/bob_cards_elm/rules.md

 *(The numbers on the tiles go from 1 to 8, so the d8 is the most likely to add bandits making the game harder)*

-If after bandits appear, a group of bandits has 8 or more members, split the group as follows.
+If after bandits appear, a group of bandits has 6 or more members, split the group as follows.

-* Move 2 bandits in each of the four compas directions.
+* Move 1 bandit in each of the four compas directions.
-* If any direction is not possible, do not move those 2 bandits.
+* If any direction is not possible, do not move that bandit.
 * Leave any others where they are.
-* If this creates another group more than 8 ignore it.
-That can wait until the turn after.
+* If this creates another group of at least 6 bandits do the same again.

 Revealing Tiles